jamenze/HT-ReDesign/README.md

   * Remove Blog and Latest Facebook posts display.
   * Create more prominent Donate button/page.
   * Create a page for tips on how to create a safer enviroment for owls.
+* Build a website based off the prototypes with HTML, CSS, and JavaScript

+## Future Upgrades
+* Mock logo creation / branding strategy.

 ## Live Demo
 * Coming Soon!